ziad-hsn/sre-interview-assignment/README.md

 ## Problem Statement

-The Float development team have built this application and now they want to get:

-- The tests running in Github Actions.
-- The image being built when a branch is merged to master.

-They need some support from the SRE team.

-## Task Description

-Can you build a CI pipeline for the application which the devs can then re-use for other applications.

-## Basic Requirements

-- If the tests pass the application should build a new release image.
-- Tests should run against all branches.
-- If you run short of time please take time to write down what else you would have liked to have done.

-## Image Registry

-ttl.sh is a free registry which we'd advise to use in this assignment with a low TTL (1m): https://ttl.sh

-## Evaluation Criteria

-Your solution will be evaluated based on the following criteria:

-- **Usability:** Adding PR comments for failing tests, considering integrating notification events or other useability actions that could support our development teams in making them more efficient.
-- **Security Best Practices:** Follow general security best practices.
-Use your best judgement to determine what the boundaries should be.
-- **Scalability and Robustness:** Design your solution to be scalable and robust, considering factors like performance, error handling, and scalability.
-- **Maintainability of Code:** Write clean, modular, and maintainable configuration with appropriate documentation and comments.
-- **Git Commit Best Practices:** Contribute to the repository using Git commit best practices, making logical and granular commits.

-## Out of Scope

-The following items are considered out of scope for this test:

-- Don't worry about deployments.

-## Submission

-When you have completed the assignment, please include any necessary instructions or documentation for running and testing your solution.

-Feel free to reach out if you have any questions or need any clarifications.
-Good luck!
+The Float development team has built this application and now they want to:

+- Run the application’s tests in GitHub Actions.
+- Build and publish an image whenever a branch is merged to `main`.

+They need support from the SRE team to set this up.

+### Task Description

+Build a CI pipeline for the application that developers can reuse for other applications.

+---

+### Basic Requirements

+Your solution **must** meet all of the following:

+1. **Run tests inside the image being built for use**.
+2. **Run tests against every branch** (every push to any branch, not only `main`).
+3. **If tests pass, build a new release image** and push it to a container registry (`ttl.sh` recommended).
+4. **Provide a way for developers to see test results promptly** (e.g., in PRs or elsewhere).

+### Image Registry

+We recommend using [`ttl.sh`](https://ttl.sh/) as a free container registry with a low TTL (e.g., 1 minute).

+---

+### Evaluation Criteria

+Your submission will be scored against the following:

+- **Usability** – Developers receive actionable feedback from the pipeline (e.g., PR comments, Slack notifications, clear logs).
+- **Security Best Practices** – Secrets handled appropriately; no sensitive values committed to the repo.
+- **Scalability & Robustness** – Efficient build times, caching, parallelism, and resilience against common errors.
+- **Maintainability** – Clean, modular, and reusable code with clear documentation.
+- **Git Commit Best Practices** – Logical, granular commits with meaningful messages.

+---

+### Out of Scope

+- Application deployment.

+---

+### Submission

+Please include:

+- Instructions for running and testing your solution.
+- Any notes on additional features you would have added if you had more time.
+- **Highly encouraged**: Record a short loom video (5 mins max) covering:
+    - Your overall approach to solving the problem.
+    - Key design decisions and trade-offs you made.
+    - Anything you would do differently or add if you had more time.

+### AI Use Expectations

+We expect that you may use AI tools (such as GitHub Copilot, ChatGPT, etc.) as part of your workflow.

+Please follow these guidelines:

+1. **Use AI as you normally would** in your day-to-day work.
+2. In your submission, share **how AI contributed** to your final solution — for example, whether it helped with code generation, debugging, or research.
+3. The focus is on a **demonstration covering all requirements**, not a production-ready or fully polished solution.
+4. Thoughtful, appropriate use of AI is acceptable and encouraged — but you must **fully understand and take ownership** of the final solution.